Table of Contents

-- Used in management of overdose of drugs/poisons with anticholinergic actions (atropine, tricyclic antidepressants, atropa belladonna, etc.).
+- Used in the management of an overdose of drugs/poisons with anticholinergic actions (atropine, tricyclic antidepressants, atropa belladonna, etc.)

 - A synthetic carbamate with quaternary amine that is poorly absorbed from sites and does not enter the central nervous system.

-- Used as antidote for competitive neuromuscular blocking agents.
+- Used as an antidote for competitive neuromuscular blocking agents

 Anticholinesterases Used in Alzheimer’s Disease